top of page

 The greater Eau Claire community is the heart and soul of our foundation.
 To highlight and promote the outstanding work of our nonprofit partners in our community, we feature significant progress and notable events in our community on a rotating basis.
 To read past community features, visit our archives.

-May 2025: World Hunger Day
+June 2025: World Refugee Day

 131 S. Barstow St.